History of Southampton: Supermarine

 The Spitfire was developed and initially manufactured in the suburb of Woolston.
 Its designer, Reginald Mitchell, grew up in Stoke-on-Trent, then had a house in Russell Place in Highfield suburb near the university (now identified by a memorial plaque).
 The plane was a direct descendant of experimental aircraft built by Supermarine that competed in the Schneider Trophy in the 1930s.
 Supermarine was taken over by Vickers in 1928.
 Mitchell's short life is documented in the film The First of the Few.

 Other

 There were many aircraft companies based around Hamble, to the east of the town, from the 1930s to the 1950s, including Folland Aviation, started by Henry P. Folland, the former chief designer of Gloster Aircraft.
 Folland was taken over by Hawker Siddeley in 1960, and later became British Aerospace, the factory built the Gnat, Hawk and Harrier.
 The history of the area's contribution to aviation is celebrated at Solent Sky (formerly Southampton Hall of Aviation), near Itchen Bridge, and opposite the erstwhile site of the Woolston Supermarine factory.
-BOAC had a flying boat base in the docks serving British colonial possessions in Africa and Asia in the 1930s and 1940s.
+Imperial Airways and its successor, BOAC, had a flying boat base in the docks serving British colonial possessions in Africa and Asia in the 1930s and 1940s.
 Aquila Airways then used Berth 50 until they ended operations in late 1958.
 Nearby, Calshot Spit was a base for military flying boat operations and servicing.